ibm-security-verify/verify-sdk-ios/README.md

 ## Getting started

-For your convenience, each component is seperate for you to choose from instead of one large IBM Security Verify package.
-To get started with a specific component, see the **README.md** file located in each of components project folder.
+For your convenience, each component is separate for you to choose from instead of one large IBM Security Verify package.
+To get started with a specific component, see the **README.md** file located in each components project folder.

 ### Prerequisites